glicksauce/Study_Guide/README.md

 ### Problem:
 I want to quiz myself on my study material but I accidentally keep revealing the answer, the questions always come in the same order, and the answers are always the same letter.
 ### General App Idea:
-A study guide that lets you add your study material and then turns it into flash cards
+A study guide that lets you add your study material and then turns it into flash cards which show in random order as well as random question order
 ###  Who would use it:
 Students studying for a multpile choice exam

+## Website Explanation
+* what approach was taken
+* unsolved problmens
+* user stories
+* notes to myself
-## How to use this website
+* show how to use website
-* show how to use seed route
+    - show how to use seed route
+    - show how login functionatlity works

 ## MVP Checklist:
 A working full-stack application, built by you, using Node.js, Mongoose, Express and EJS